 Is bidding for an upgrade worth it?

-While I appreciate the extra service in business class, I would say that on most days I would be fine flying economy – as Aegean also has a great economy product as well with a free snack or hot meal (depending on flight length) and drinks.
+While I appreciate the extra service in business class, I would say that on most days I would be fine flying economy – as Aegean has a great economy product as well, with passengers receiving a free snack or hot meal (depending on flight length) and a drink.

 As I hold Star Alliance Gold status, I already have access to a business class lounge when flying Aegean Airlines in economy, get priority boarding and can check in a bag for free if I want.
-Getting these benefits with a business class ticket are therefore quite useless for me.
-In my case, all I get is a slightly better seat and some better food and drinks.
-Only on the odd occasion in which I might want to spoil myself with a bit of luxury I would opt for it.
+I therefore don’t need a business class ticket to receive these perks as I already have them.

 Passengers who should consider placing a bid

 I think the value is much greater for passengers who do not hold any airline status and who therefore can use some of the ground services.

 Great business class lounges

 London Heathrow Terminal 2 has several good lounges of other Star Alliance carriers (United, Air Canada, Singapore Airlines, Lufthansa) which you could theoretically all use when flying Aegean out of London.

 It would make less sense to upgrade your journey to business class if you only spend a short time at the airport before flying out or if the airport is not known for having a good lounge (such as Bucharest Airport in my case).

-As checked luggage is normally not included in most economy class tickets and must be bought separately as an add-on, a business class ticket can basically be a huge money saver here.
+As checked luggage is normally not included in most economy class tickets and must be bought separately as an add-on, bidding for a business class upgrade can basically be a huge money saver here.

 You can always try placing an upgrade bid and wait until two or three days before your flight to see if your bid is accepted.

 If you do plan on making a bid on a business class seat, I would highly recommend to wait with adding checked luggage to your ticket and not to select any paid seats in economy in advance.